As an Amazon Associate I earn from qualifying purchases.

 Work your way through an elk or moose shoulder until you see this muscle.
 Fillet it off the scapula (shoulder blade) in one piece.
 Looks lovely, yeah?

 Sadly, it looks better than it is.
 You see, there is a gnarly line of sinew and cartilage running right down the middle of this roast.
 It’s so tough it will defeat your steak knife.
 It has to go.

 You do this by starting at the narrow end of the roast, where you can see the cartilage at its thickest.

 Take a very thin, flexible boning knife (or fish fillet knife) and start sweeping it along this line of cartilage.
 Take your time and keep the knife as close to this line as possible.
 An expert misses no meat, but as I don’t shoot elk every year, I am not quite as good as someone who does this for a living.
 Still, it’s not hard to do.
 (If you’ve ever filleted a skate wing, this is very similar.)

 Once you have the top steak off, the second steak is easier.
 You flip the roast over so the cartilage is on the bottom, and remove it exactly the way you would the skin of a fish; this is why I use a fish fillet knife to cut my flat iron steaks.

 Now you have two sinew-free steaks, one larger than the other.
-All you need to do to finish the flatiron steak is to square it off.
+All you need to do to finish the flat iron steak cut is to square it off.
 The yield on my cow elk was two one-pound steaks, and two closer to a half-pound.

-You’ll notice a strong grain in your flat irons, which is great: After you grill or saute this steak, you slice against the grain and have yourself a piece of my favorite steak on the whole animal.
+When it comes time to cook your flat iron steaks, you’ll notice a strong grain in the meat, which is great: After you grill or sauté this steak, you slice against the grain and will have yourself a piece of my favorite steak on the whole animal.
 Enjoy!